Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Hampton Inn & Suites

-Centrally located with rooftop views of Nationals Ballpark from the outdoor rooftop terrace.
+Centrally located with rooftop views of Nationals Ballpark from the outdoor rooftop terrace, this spot is gaining attention as one of the best rooftop bars DC visitors should check out.
 Complimentary breakfast available.

 Grab the best rates and availability now